217 total views, 3 views today

 On that note, I would like to point out that even though a moderate consumption of red wine can be beneficial to our health, alcohol is a double-edged sword, since a higher consumption is associated to a number of physical and mental illnesses.
 For this reason, in the UK, guidelines recommend not to drink more than 14 units of alcohol a week.
 Higher consumption of alcohol can exacerbate both the physical and the mental health, and may render other interventions ineffective.

-Here are a few small improvements for better physical and mental health:
+Small improvements for better physical and mental health

 - Have three regular main meals: breakfast, lunch and dinner.